cakedbake2/vincent-ai/README.md

 - Set `MAX_TOKENS` to `8000`.
 - Set `TEMPERATURE` to `0.0`. (optional: see [Temperature](#temperature)).
 - Set `VISION_MODEL` to `pixtral-large-latest` to enable multimodality mode (see [Vision](#vision)).
 - Warning: The Mistral API only allows providing a maximum of 8 images to Pixtral Large.
+If more are provided, it returns a `422` error.

 # Vision
 ### If your `CHAT_MODEL` and `VISION_MODEL` are different: